natsuk4ze/holo/README.md

 # 🌈 Holo effects with Flutter

-## Push ⭐️ if you like シ Thank you
+## Push ⭐️ if you like, Thank you シ

 ## 📸 Showcase
 Get the gyro motion with `motion_sensors` and convert it to a colour wheel.